Volkswagen: 2017–present: Focus on electric vehicles

-In November 2020, Volkswagen announced that, trying to remain the world's largest carmaker in the green era, it has increased its investment in electric and self-driving cars to $86 billion over the next five years.
+In November 2020, Volkswagen announced that, in an attempt to remain the world's largest carmaker in the green era, it would increase its investment in electric and self-driving cars to $86 billion over the next five years.
 In January 2021, Volkswagen announced that its sales in 2020 dropped by 9.9% in China, 23.4% in western Europe and 17.1% in North America.
 In March 2021, Volkswagen announced that it would stop developing new internal combustion engines, although it would keep tweaking existing engines to comply with stricter emission rules.
 Also, the company announced it was changing the American division's name to "Voltswagen", with the help of Johannes Leonardo, before revealing the move to be a hoax.
 In a tweet, the company said, the stunt "got the whole world buzzing."
-However, some news sources considered the announcement to be real, including the Associated Press, whose headline about being fooled stated, "Volkswagen caught lying again, this time about changing its name."

-In March 2022, Volkswagen released the ID.
+However, some news sources misconstrued the announcement to be real, including the Associated Press, whose headline about being fooled read, "Volkswagen caught lying again, this time about changing its name."In March 2022, Volkswagen released the ID.
 Buzz electric minivan.

-On 11 May 2022 Volkswagen confirmed the relaunch of its Scout off-road vehicle brand, this time as an EV.
-Production is set to begin in 2026, and this relaunch will be the first time that VW creates a new brand based solely in the U.S. market.

-In July 2022, Volkswagen noted the development of the first of their own Gigafactories.
-The site, based in Salzgitter in Germany, has been termed Mission SalzGiga.
+On 11 May 2022, Volkswagen confirmed the relaunch of its Scout off-road vehicle brand, this time as an EV.
+Production is set to begin in 2026, and this relaunch will be the first time that VW creates a new brand based solely in the US market.
+In July 2022, Volkswagen noted the development of the first of its own gigafactories.
+The site, based in Salzgitter, has been termed Mission SalzGiga.
 The new business unit is focused on all of Volkswagen's battery activities "from raw materials and the cell right through to recycling", and is part of a €20 billion investment.
 Another Volkswagen gigafactory project in Sagunto needed government subsidies in order to go ahead.
 In September 2022, Volkswagen introduced the ID.
 XTREME1 concept car, an off-road electric SUV.
 Volkswagen planning a hydrogen car with 1,250s range of mile.
-VW’s CEO has stated that they do not plan to roll out H2 passenger vehicles in the 2020s.
+VW's CEO has stated that it does not plan to roll out H2 passenger vehicles in the 2020s.
 The deals showcase in the patent filing was developed as part of a collaboration between Volkswagen and Kraftwerk Tubes.

-In December 2023, VW announced that its brands selling in the North American market—Volkswagen, Porsche, Audi, Scout Motors—would adopt the Tesla-initiated NACS charging connector starting in 2025.

-In June 2024, VW stated that it will continue to heavily develop its internal combustion engine vehicles amid dwindling sales of its EV product line.

-In October 2024, Scout Motors announced it will sell directly to customers and service vehicles itself, following the model adopted by Tesla and other EV competitors, rather than use the Volkswagen dealer network.
+In December 2023, VW announced that its brands selling in the North American market – Volkswagen, Porsche, Audi, Scout Motors – would adopt the Tesla-initiated NACS charging connector starting in 2025.
+In June 2024, VW stated that it would continue to heavily develop internal combustion engine vehicles amid dwindling sales of its EV product line.
+In October 2024, Scout Motors announced it would sell directly to customers and service vehicles itself, following the model adopted by Tesla and other EV competitors, rather than use the Volkswagen dealer network.
 In December 2024, Workers at Volkswagen factories in Germany announced they were going to strike over plans to close at least three plants, lay off thousands of workers, and cut pay by 10%.